ioBroker/ioBroker.docs/docs/en/basics/enums.md

 - **Visualization**: The categories help to group and sort the objects in the visualization.
 - **Logic**: Categories can be used in scripts to perform certain actions on all objects in a category.
 - **Scenes**: The categories can be used in scenes.
+- **Voice control**: The categories can be used in voice control to say e.g. "Turn on all the lights in the living room"